Fire in the Glen

 Drawn to the music of his ancestors, Rod began learning to play the Highland bagpipes at age 39.
 He joined the Hamilton Celtic Pipe Band, and is now pipe major of the band.
 As a solo piper, he is in demand for weddings, funerals and parties.
 He also played the German medieval bagpipe (dudelsack) and trombone (sackbut) in the minstrel troupe Wolgemut, appearing with the band at the Pennsylvania Renaissance Faire.

-Rod teaches voice, Highland bagpipes and Scottish smallpipes, trombone, ukulele and pennywhistle at home and at the Yocum Institute.
-He lives in Pennside with his wife, Tammy, children Ethan and Sarah, and a dog Daisy.
+Rod teaches voice, bagpipes, piano and ukulele at home and at the Yocum Institute.
+He lives in Pennside with his wife, Tammy, and their dog Daisy.
 Unlike Tom, Rod has been known to wear a kilt.

 Back to the Fire in the Glen home page.